Sharing stories is part of what it means to be human

-We’ve created this guide to help you get ready for your interview.
-Please read carefully and take notes.
-Prepare your questions ahead of time; this will ensure that the process goes well and is rewarding for you and the interviewee.
+Here’s a guide to help you get ready for your interview.
+Please read carefully and feel free to take notes.
+Preparing your questions ahead of time will ensure that the process goes well and is rewarding for you and your friend or loved one.

-Remember that the stories and memories you hear are valuable — not necessarily because they represent historical facts — but because they embody human truths and are a person’s particular way of looking at the world.
+Think of the interview as a conversation, because that’s exactly what it is.
+When speaking with your friend or family member, be sure to seek out what they can tell you about the past and also what they can tell you about life in the present.
+The stories and memories you hear are valuable, not necessarily because they represent historical facts, but because they embody human truths and are a person’s particular way of looking at the world.

-Or perhaps you could ask about a story you once heard him or her tell about the topic you are interested in.
-These questions are easy to answer and can help break the ice.
+Or ask about a story you once heard him or her tell about the topic you are interested in.
+Once your person starts talking, just listen, and if you hear something that moves you, ask for more details.

-Remember to avoid questions that will bring only a yes or no response.
-And, in order to get as much specific information as possible, be sure to ask follow-up questions: “Could you explain?”
+Be sure to ask open-ended questions and avoid questions that will bring only a yes or no response.
+To get as much specific information as possible, ask follow-up questions: “Could you explain?”
 “Can you give me an example?” or “How did that happen?”

 Show interest and listen carefully to what is being said.
-Keep eye contact and encourage him or her with nods and smiles.
+Keep eye contact and encourage your friend or family member with nods and smiles.
+Be yourself!
+Feel free to laugh or even cry with your person.
+Don’t be afraid to ask emotional questions like, “How did that make you feel?”

 Participate in the conversation without dominating it.
 Try not to interrupt and don’t be afraid of silences — give the person you are interviewing time to think and respond.
 Be alert to what they want to talk about and be prepared to detour from your list of questions if he or she takes up a rich subject you hadn’t even thought of!